6 First Alert Weather Day: Severe storms possible Saturday

 OMAHA, Neb.
 (WOWT) - Our hot and dry streak comes to an end over the weekend as a system moves in from the W. This will bring some welcomed rain chances and a cool down but also sparks a severe weather risk on Saturday.

-Saturday is a 6 FIRST ALERT WEATHER DAY due to the isolated severe risk, mainly in the afternoon, as storms move through.
-All modes of severe weather will be possible.
+Saturday is a 6 FIRST ALERT WEATHER DAY due to the risk of strong to severe storms, mainly in the morning & afternoon.
+All modes of severe weather will be possible but wind & hail are likely the greatest threats.

-There will be two rounds of storms to watch on Saturday... one in the morning, likely not posing much of a severe threat, and one in the afternoon ahead of the arrival of our next cold front.
-That afternoon to early evenign round will bring in the risk for isolated severe storms.
+Right now it appears the Saturday morning round of storms would be the most likely with a cluster of storms hanging on from the west during the overnight hours of Friday.
+Strong wind gusts and downpours would be the greatest threats from the morning round of storms.
+Isolated hail is possible too.
+But if you get some beneficial rain, you likely end up with the greatest threat of hail and wind as well.

+The exact track of the morning round will determine where any new storms can develop by Saturday afternoon but the potential is there for more severe storms.
+The most likely locations for those will be east and perhaps north of the metro.
+By 6-7pm Saturday evening, the potential for any storms will have moved far enough east that the evening hours should be rather calm.

 Copyright 2023 WOWT.
 All rights reserved.